Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 - Avoid daily long-term use

-- Should not be used in pregnant women and children.
+- Should not be used by pregnant women and children.

-Regularly intake of papaya seeds should be advised by the professionals.
+Regularly intake of papaya seeds can only be done after advised by the medical professionals.
 These uses are based on traditional practices and are not intended as medical treatment.

 Papaya leaves are prepared in traditional meals, which are not meant to be consumed on a daily basis.